harithaanupindi/Amazon-Scraper-Sentiment-Analysis/README.md

 ## Output

 The output Excel file will have the following columns:  Name, Rating, Reviews, Lemmatized Reviews, Sentiment Polarity and Sentiment Score.

-# Web Scraper with Sentiment Analysis

-## Overview

-This project combines web scraping with sentiment analysis to extract product reviews from an e-commerce website and analyze the sentiment of the reviews using VADER (Valence Aware Dictionary and sEntiment Reasoner) from NLTK (Natural Language Toolkit).

-## Data

-- The scraped data and sentiment analysis results are saved in Excel files.

-## Credits

-- The web scraper is built using BeautifulSoup and requests.

-- Sentiment analysis is performed using VADER from NLTK.